yiminzhou7/AI-And-Open-Science-In-Research-SW-Engineering/README.md

 ## Description
 This project uses **Grobid**, a machine learning software, to extract structured metadata and content from documents in PDF format.
 The extracted information includes a word cloud with the keywords of the abstracts of the all documents, a bar chart showing the number of figures and the URLs that appear in each PDF document.

+*Note: There are already 10 PDFs in the repository.
+If you want to process your own PDFs, please save them in the "papers" folder.*

 ## Documentation
 You can find the documentation [here](https://text-analysis.readthedocs.io/en/latest/)